Tannaz Tabatabaei: Early life

-She has been active since 2000 acting in Cinema, TV-Series, and Theatre and started her occupation by passing Hiva-Film acting free classes she has chosen Zabih after a month but her first role as an actress in cinema was I Saw Your Dad Last Night, Aida by Rasul Sadr Ameli.
+She has been active since 2000 acting in Cinema, TV-Series, and Theatre and started her occupation by passing Hiva-Film acting free classes she has chosen Zabih after a month but her first role as an actress in cinema was Aida, I Saw Your Dad Last Night by Rasul Sadr Ameli.

 Tannaz shows her abilities by acting in Mive Mamnoue which was one of the main roles and she completed it in the best way for her role in Marham.

 In 2009, she won an award for best supporting actress for her role as Negar in Sadaha.

 In 2010, she presented for acting in two banned screening movies, Gozaresh yek jashn directed by Ebrahim Hatamikia and Parinaz directed by Bahram Bahramian.

 In 2017, she won the award for best supporting actress for her role as Sima in Vilaeiha at the 11th Critics' Choice movie award for Best Iranian film.

 She has also worked in music and painting except cinema.